Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Introduction

 \section{Introduction}

-When a mechanical wavemaker at one end of a water wave tank oscillates with a single frequency, $\omega_0$, time series of downstream surface waves show the dominant frequency, $\omega_0$, along with its harmonics, $2\omega_0$, $3\omega_0$, etc. Similar harmonic measurements have been made in a wide variety of real-world wave phenomena.
+When a mechanical wavemaker at one end of a water-wave tank oscillates with a single frequency, $\omega_0$, time series of downstream surface waves show the dominant frequency, $\omega_0$, along with its harmonics, $2\omega_0$, $3\omega_0$, etc. The knowledge of the existence of harmonics in small-amplitude surface waves goes back at least to the work of Stokes~\cite{Stokes}.
+See Flick \& Guza~\cite{Flick} for a more detailed discussion and relevance to the generation of laboratory waves.
+Data from ocean field experiments showed that the second harmonic is important in the generation of rogue waves~\cite{dias16}.
+Second harmonic measurements have been made in a wide variety of real-world wave phenomena.
 In pulse propagation in optical fibers, the generation of second harmonics was first observed by Sasaki \& Ohmori~\cite{OpticalFibers}.
-In Bose-Einstein condensates, second harmonics have been experimentally observed; see for example Anderson et al.~\cite{BEC}.
-The knowledge of the existence of harmonics in small-amplitude surface waves goes back to at least the work of Stokes~\cite{Stokes}.
-In this paper, we study the evolution of the second harmonics in the water waves setting.
+In Bose-Einstein condensates, second harmonics have been experimentally observed, see for example Anderson et al.~\cite{BEC}.
+In this paper, we study the evolution of the second harmonics in the water-waves setting.